ginkgobioworks/react-json-schema-form-builder/docs/Usage.md

 }
 ```

-The `customFormInputs` define the logic that translates abstract "Input Types" into raw data schema and ui schema.
-For more information about these "Plugin" input types, see the page [here](Plugins.md).
+The `customFormInputs` define the logic that translates abstract "Input Types" into raw data schema and UI schema.
+For more information about these Custon Form Inputs, see the page [here](Mods.md).

 The `tooltipDescriptions` allows an implementation of the `FormBuilder` that changes the tooltip descriptions that appear on hover over certain areas of the tool.
 The `add` popup appears when hovering over the plus buttons, the `cardObjectName` is the name of the back end name that appears in every card object input, the `cardDisplayName` allows rewriting the description of the display name tooltip, the `cardDescription` option allows overwriting the tooltip for the description, and the `cardInputType` allows setting a custom tooltip for the Input Type dropdown.